 Student participants who are suspended from school for disciplinary reasons are ineligible to practice for and/or participate in interscholastic contests or performances on the day(s) of the suspension.
-A suspension terminates at 11:59 PM on the last day thereof.
+A suspension terminates at 11:59 PM on the last day of the suspension.